-- An oxidation number (oxidation state) is the charge an atom would carry if the molecule or ion were completely ionic.
+- An oxidation number (or oxidation state) is the charge an atom would carry if the molecule or ion were completely ionic.1

-- For a neutral molecule or compound, the sum of the oxidation numbers (states) for each element in the molecule equals 0.
+(a) For an electrically neutral3 molecule or compound, the sum of the oxidation numbers (or oxidation states) for each atom of each element in the molecule equals 0.

-- For a charged molecule (ion), the sum of the oxidation numbers (states) for each element in the ion equals the charge on the ion.
+(b) For a charged molecule (a polyatomic ion), the sum of the oxidation numbers (states) for each atom of each element in the ion equals the charge on the ion.